axil/show-open-vis/README.md

-Installation
+## Installation

-Copy "Show Open VIs.vi" and "Show Open VIs" to
+Copy "Show Open VIs.vi" file and "Show Open VIs" dir to

-<My Documents>\LabVIEW Data\Quick Drop Plugins
+\<My Documents\>\LabVIEW Data\Quick Drop Plugins

+or use install.py to do it automatically.

+That adds the plugin to all installed LabView versions.

+Labview restart is not necessary.

-Dependencies
+## Dependencies

-OpenG File Library (needs free JKI VI Packet Manager to install http://jki.net/vipm)
+OpenG File Library (install using free [JKI VI Packet Manager](http://jki.net/vipm))

-Launch
+## Launch

-Ctrl-Space to open QuickDrop
-Ctrl-W to run the plugin (can be remapped to another key, and must be if Ctrl-W is already taken by another plugin)
+Ctrl-Space to open QuickDrop then Ctrl-4 to run the plugin (can be remaped to Ctrl-Space Ctrl-\<another letter\>) or just

+Ctrl-` using ctrlbacktick.ahk script (needs [autohotkey](http://www.autohotkey.com/) installed)